-If you're a first-generation college student currently attending, working, or teaching at Emory, we'd like to hear your story!
+If you're a first-generation college student at Emory, we'd like to hear your story!

 This project is inspired by a similar initiative by the University of Northern Colorado (UNC) Libraries.
 Below, you can watch a video of UNC students discussing their experience being first-gen.

 Who is eligible to participate in this project?

 We're looking for members of the Emory community - undergraduates, graduate students, alumni, faculty, and staff - who were the first in their family to attend college.
 If your parents did not attend college, but you had an older sibling graduate from college before you, we'd like to hear your story too.
 If you're currently a graduate student, faculty, or staff, you did not have to attend Emory as an undergraduate to participate.

 What will I talk about in the video?